 by Larry Augsbury, High Commissioner and Chairman

-The last fourteen years of involvement with the administration of the Clan Cunningham Society with its world-wide membership have been a very satisfying experience.
+The last sixteen years of involvement with the administration of the Clan Cunningham Society with its world-wide membership have been a very satisfying experience.
 Our new members continue to instill a fresh vitality, initiative, and commitment that sustain our Clan Cunningham spirit.
 For example, we continue to expand our ever growing online genealogy database with some new and historically significant recent entries from around the world.

 The Clan Cunningham Society continues its Board of Director approved Strategic Plan goals which includes consistent, timely, and responsive interaction with, and service to the world-wide Glencairn legacy, and our membership, and we continue to broadened our horizons well beyond the shores of America!